How to Import Data from an Existing PostgreSQL Database into ServBay

 ?

-A2: By default, ServBay's PostgreSQL only accepts connections through the local socket file for security reasons.
-If you need to connect via TCP/IP, you must configure ServBay’s PostgreSQL accordingly (not recommended for local development).
-The standard connection method is -h /Applications/ServBay/tmp
+A2: ServBay’s PostgreSQL is configured to accept connections only through the local socket file for better security.
+To use TCP/IP, you would need to change ServBay’s PostgreSQL configuration (not recommended for local development).
+Use -h /Applications/ServBay/tmp

-Q4: Can I use other database tools (such as pgAdmin) in ServBay to import data?
+Q4: Can I use other database tools (like pgAdmin) with ServBay for import?

-A4: Yes.
-You can use graphical database administration tools like pgAdmin.
-When connecting, specify the Host/socket path as /Applications/ServBay/tmp
+A4: Yes!
+You can use graphical management tools like pgAdmin.
+When configuring the connection, enter the Host/socket path as /Applications/ServBay/tmp

 instead of a hostname or IP address.
-Then use the import/restore functionality to load data from your .dump
+Use the tool’s import/restore feature to load the .dump

 Summary

-Importing data from an existing PostgreSQL database into ServBay’s built-in PostgreSQL is a common operation.
-By leveraging the standard pg_dump
+Importing an existing PostgreSQL database into ServBay’s built-in PostgreSQL is a common task.
+Using standard tools like pg_dump

 and pg_restore

-tools and correctly specifying ServBay’s PostgreSQL socket connection path (-h /Applications/ServBay/tmp
+—and correctly specifying ServBay’s socket connection path (-h /Applications/ServBay/tmp